 - Updated: March 19, 2018

-Real Madrid came out tops against an impressive Girona side that has shown that they fear no foe, will not sit back no matter the quality that the opposition throws in their faces, and will rather attack and try to get a share of the spoils.
-Well, the god mode Cristiano Ronaldo struck on the night, and Girona felt the wrath of one of the best ever players and I daresay most prolific goalscorer that the round leather game has ever seen.
+Real Madrid came out tops against an impressive Girona side that has shown that they fear no foe.
+They hardly sit back no matter the quality that the opposition throws in their faces, and will rather attack and try to get a share of the spoils.

-This article examines some of his hat-tricks, as well as their significance based on the quality of the opposition as well as the scenario that prevailed at that moment.
+This article examines some of his hat-tricks, as well as their significance, based on the quality of the opposition as well as the prevailing circumstances at the time.

 5. Man United 6-0 Newcastle, Premier League, January 12, 2008

-CR7’s first career hat-trick, and he did it in a Manchester United jersey against Newcastle in the Premier League.
-He played a significant part in Alex Ferguson’s side in that season, as they ended up winning the treble, with him scoring a whopping 31 goals in 34 Premier League appearances.
+This was CR7’s first career hat-trick, and he did it in a Manchester United jersey against Newcastle in the Premier League.
+He played a significant part in Alex Ferguson’s side that season, as they ended up winning the treble.
+He scored a whopping 31 goals in 34 Premier League appearances.

 4. Atletico Madrid 0-3 Real Madrid, La Liga, November 19, 2016